proper-testing/proper-testing.github.io/pages_src/Support/Tutorials/Testing_generic_servers_with_PropEr.md

 Summary: PropEr statem tutorial

-Testing purely functional code is usually not enough for industrial erlang applications like telecom software or database management systems.
-In this tutorial, we will see how PropEr can be used for automated random testing of stateful systems.
+Testing purely functional code is usually not enough for industrial erlang applications like telecom software or http servers.
+In this tutorial, we describe how to use PropEr for automated random testing of stateful systems.

 Undoubtedly, automated random testing of a stateful API would require some magic, unless some additional information is provided.
-Since we're not magicians but erlang programmers, we decided to describe the side-effects of the system under test via an abstract state machine and then, let PropEr do some magic for us.
+Since we're not magicians but erlang programmers, we choose to describe the side-effects of the system under test via an abstract state machine and then, let PropEr do some magic for us.